Fitness Testing

 equipment required: 2 or 3 kg power ball (baseball uses a 3kg ball, fastpitch uses a 2 kg ball), tape measure, clear open area for testing.

-description / procedure: The test involves throwing a Power Ball across the chest for maximum distance.
-The athlete starts by standing perpendicular to the start line (such as in a pitching or hitting stance).
+procedure: The athlete starts by standing perpendicular to the start line (such as in a pitching or hitting stance).
 The ball is held in both hands with the back hand on the back of the ball and your front hand under the ball.
 The ball is drawn back, with only a slight bend at the elbows allowed, keeping the ball between the waist and chest.
 Then in one motion the ball is flung up and forward (optimally at a 45 degree angle).
 Several practices may be required to get the best trajectory for maximum distance.
 The athlete is permitted to fall forward over the line after the ball is released, and is in fact encouraged to do so in maximizing the distance of the throw.
 Three attempts are allowed.

 scoring: The distance from the starting line to where the ball first lands is recorded.
 The measurement is recorded to the nearest foot.
 The best result of three throws is recorded.